malwiyalokesh/algorithm-problems-java/README.md

 # algorithm-problems-java
-A repository to contain solutions to some algorithmic problems in java
+A repository containing solutions to some algorithmic problems in java